marcosbarbero/say-it-in-dutch/README.md

 - Ik heet Marcos.
 En jij?
 [My name is Marcos.
 And yours?]
 Ik ben **Whatever**.
 - Aangenaam!
 [Pleasant!]
+> Prettig met je kennis te maken!
+[Nice to meet you!]
 Hoe spel dat?
 [How to spell that?]
 ```